csillabarna/project-3/README.md

 ```

  I exported the data, cleaned it, converted it to the right format.
- I removed the function above and pasted my new list into the seeding file. **This process saved our team a huge amount of time since the original seeding process would have lasted for 6 hours.**
+ I removed the function above and pasted my new list into the seeding file. **This process saved our team a huge amount of time since the original seeding  would have lasted for 6 hours.**

 ## Challenges